TheAssemblyArmada/Thyme-Wiki/GUI:-Ingame-Controlbar-Scaling-&-Positioning-System.md

+## WIP - This page is being actively developed

 Parts of this page may or may not apply to menus, but this page focuses on the controlbar buttons and textures that are presented to the player ingame and pertain mostly to the resolution scaling & positioning behavior.

 The results and findings on this page are based on the tests using only the 2560x1440 resolution.